lifechurch/youversion-web-open-ideas/README.md

 ### How to contribute

+- Choose an issue from this repo that is labeled ["Help Wanted"](https://github.com/lifechurch/youversion-web-open-ideas/labels/help%20wanted)
 - Fork and clone this repo
 - Run the development command for this project/app
 - Add a new route, following existing examples